Visiting Arches National Park in April

 April weather in Arches National Park is “just right” with cooler mornings and evenings, yet daytime temperatures are still moderate.
 The average highs are near 70 degrees with the lows around 40 degrees Fahrenheit.

-Dress in layers when visiting in April and pack at a minimum:
+Dress in layers when visiting in April.
+Remember to stay hydrated and use sun protection:

 Arches is a dry desert environment so be sure to also pack and use sunscreen, lip balm and lotion!